-There is no charge for students to see a physician, nurse practitioner, or nurse at the SHC.
-However, there may be a small charge for specific procedures, laboratory tests, and prescription medications dispensed by the physician staff.
-These charges are assessed to the student's account.
-Employees must be members of the Health Center Plan to utilize the Center's services unless seen for injuries or conditions related to a Workman's Compensation claim.
+There is no cost for a student to consult with a member of the Health Center staff.
+However, a nominal charge will be accessed for certain services such as complete examinations, contraceptive services, office procedures, wound dressings, laboratory test and prescription medications dispensed by the physician staff.
+Any charges will be assessed to the student's bursar account or claimed on the student's personal health insurance plan if applicable.

+Employees must be members of the Health Center Plan to utilize the center's services unless seen for conditions related to Workman Compensation.
+The cost of other services may be billed to the employee's health insurance plan.